 The Hot Pools

 The Lava Hot Pools are small, modern, and clean with shades covering the pools from the hot sun.
-There are multiple different pools of different temperatures and signs marking how warm each one was.
+There are multiple different pools of different temperatures and signs marking how warm each one is.

 Of course, there were also showers, changing rooms, and lockers.
 Overall, it’s a super pleasant hot spring pool and in summer, it’s not very crowded.
 Honestly, the only bad thing is that it’s so hot in the summer you almost don’t need the warm water.
 I’d recommend going here in the evening or at sunrise during a summer visit.